 Contrary to every other time I go through my things, the KonMari method has me go through my house by category and not room.
 If clothes are in three places, then go through the clothes in all three places before moving onto another category.

 There is a prescribed order for going through the categories.
 You should go from least emotional to most.
 Muddy’s Bake Shop has a great summary you can download with the recommended order.

 Consciously create a home for every item

 As you put your things back in place, say to yourself, “This is your home.”
 Take a mental picture of what is where before you move on.
-This will not only help you remember where you put things, but it will also encourage you to return items to their homes rather than let them pile up somewhere else (*ahem, for me it is the dining room table).
+This will not only help you remember where you put things, but it will also encourage you to return items to their homes rather than let them pile up somewhere else (like on my dining room table).

 Reduce clothing space

 I have a tendency to keep clothes that are just meh for me.
 I spent the money so I should wear it, right?
-No. Yes, I should do a better job of shopping in the first place, but I should not just hang on to clothes I do not love wearing.
-The sunk-cost fallacy should not keep away my joy.
-Now that I have purged the closet, I have a better mindset for purchasing clothing.
+No. I should do a better job of shopping in the first place, but I also shouldn’t hang on to clothes I do not love wearing.
+The sunk-cost fallacy should not keep me from feeling joy.

 The next point related to clothing is that you should store them in a tidy, compact way.
-Fold almost every item tightly to reduce wasted space and easily see which items you have available to you.
+Fold almost every item tightly to reduce wasted space and easily see which items you have available to wear.
 It does take more time when doing laundry, but the ability to see my clothes each morning makes my heart happy.
-I do still have button-down shirts, dresses and skirts hanging in my closet, but I have made it much easier for myself to leaf through my options.
-Here is an illustrated guide to the folding techniques.
+I do still have button-down shirts, dresses, and skirts hanging in my closet, but I have made it much easier for myself to leaf through my options.
+Here is an illustrated guide to the folding technique Kondo recommends.